smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

     git submodule update --init --recursive
     ```

-4. Provide target machines IP addresses for CEEK deployment in `ido-converged-edge-experience-kits/inventory.yml`.
+4. Provide target machines IP addresses for IDO-CEEK deployment in `ido-converged-edge-experience-kits/inventory.yml`.
 For Singlenode setup, set the same IP address for both `controller` and `node01`.
 In the same file define the details for Central Office cluster deployment.

     Example:
     ```yaml